The 23-year-old violinist Ludwig Balser has already performed on some of the world's largest stages.

 In Summer 2019 he performed the premiere of Beethoven's “Kreutzer” Sonata (arranged for string Orchestra and solo violin) at the Rheingau Music Festival.

-Currently he is studying at the University of Music and Performing Arts Mannheim with Prof. Dora Bratchkova.
-Previously he studied with Prof. Waleri Gradow in Mannheim (GER) and Lugano (CH).
+Currently he is studying with Prof. Andreas Janke at the Zurich University of the Arts.
+Previously he studied with Prof. Dora Bratchkova and Prof. Waleri Gradow in Mannheim (GER) and Lugano (CH).

 He is a member of the LGT Young Soloists and has performed in numerous concert venues all over the world.

 In total, he was awarded with four 1st prizes in the competition “Jugend Musiziert” in the categories piano-duo and solo violin.
 In addition he was twice the recipient of a special prize from the Mayor of the City of Darmstadt.

 Balser was a member of the National Youth Orchestra of Germany as both a violinist and a pianist.
 During his time he was appointed both Concertmaster and principal 2nd violin.
 He recorded two CD’s with the National Youth Orchestra of Germany at the WDR (Westdeutscher Rundfunk) and played two concerts under the baton of Sir Simon Rattle, at the yearly Easter festival in Baden-Baden.